fikander/simple-web-crawler/README.md

     `docker-machine ip`:8080

-(Make sure that port 8080 is available, otherwise edit docker-compose.yml to change it.)
+(Make sure that port 8080 is available, otherwise edit `docker-compose.yml` to change it.)

 Problems, todos and tradeoffs
 -----------------------------

-- generate documentation
 - performance: handle GET parameters better, allow their configuration (url params are stripped at the momement)
 - performance: multithreading
-- configuration: depth limit
+- performance: do not block on `/crawl` request.
+Return immediately and start job in the background.
+Crawling can take hours.
 - scale: microservices architecture with threaded queue consumers
 - ui: use React and websockets to get live feedback while crawling
 - performance: check for sitemap.xml and parse that first (should be simple